KhaiBoiPho/mlops-retrieval-end2end/README.md

 ## 📝 License

-MIT License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## 📧 Contact

+For questions, issues, or collaboration:
+- Telegram: @khai0601
+- Zalo: 0976504711
+- Email: nguyenquangk981@gmail.com

-For questions or issues, open a GitHub issue or contact via Telegram.
+Please open a GitHub issue for bug reports or feature requests.

 ---

-**Built for Vietnamese Legal Document Retrieval**